Keyboard shortcuts

 These have the usual meaning: bitwise-OR, bitwise-AND, and bitwise-XOR.
 Verus, like Rust, requires the input operands to be the same type, even in specification code.
 However, as binary operators defined over the integers, ℤ x ℤ → ℤ, these operations are independent of bitwidth.
 This is true even for negative operands, as a result of the way two’s complement sign-extension works.

-Verus specifications, like Rust, does not require the left and right sides of a shift operator to be the same type.
+Verus specifications (like Rust’s) do not require the left and right sides of a shift operator to be the same type.
 Shift is unspecified when the right-hand side is negative.
 Unlike in executable code, however, there is no upper bound on the right-hand side.

 a << b and and a >> b both have the same type as a.